Hunting Island State Park: Wildlife

-The wildlife includes loggerhead turtles, deer, alligators, raccoons, diamondback rattlesnakes, and hundreds of species of birds.
+The wildlife includes loggerhead turtles, deer, alligators, raccoons, minks, diamondback rattlesnakes, and hundreds of species of birds.
 The island has an abundance of herons and egrets, as well as summertime sightings of the painted bunting.
 The interior lagoon (which was created by sand dredging in 1968) has become naturalized and home to such species as seahorses and barracuda.

 Each summer loggerhead turtle hatchlings emerge from the sand and walk out to the ocean.
 Around 60 and 130 nests are laid annually on the beach.
 A volunteer organization, the Friends of Hunting Island has a permit from the South Carolina Department of Natural Resources to find and protect the nests.
 Each morning during nesting season, volunteers walk every mile of the beach to help find and protect nests.

 Facilities

+Hunting Island provides locations for recreational vehicles and tent campers on the northern portion of the island.
+There used to be many private cabins along Cabin Road on the south half of the island.
+They have all been destroyed by high beach erosion, leaving behind broken pavement and fallen trees, nicknamed "The Bone Yard" by local staff.
+The old ranger's cabin, next to the lighthouse, has been updated and is now the only rental cabin on the island.
+All other dwellings are for staff.
+As of 2024, land on the island is being prepared for more public rental cabins, well away from the beach erosion.